wmo-im/wmcp-docs/Meetings/WMCP-metadata-quality-KPI.md

 What is the existing guidance source: WMO Guidance to be added

 Well know bad templates for abstract should be flagged to be gradually replaced.
 For instance the automatically generated bulletin records should be replaced by records having a valid description.
 This can be easily detected automatically and referenced.
-EDX01 BUFR bulletin available from EUMP (EUMETSAT - DARMSTADT) Satellite Centre EUMETSAT Darmstadt - EUMETSAT
----- The bulletin is coded as BUFR code form: FM 94 (BUFR, Binary universal form for the >representation of meteorological data) .
-(Refer to WMO No.306 - Manual on Codes for the >definition of WMO international codes) ---- The IEDX01 TTAAii Data Designators decode (2) as: T1 >(I): Observational data (Binary coded) - BUFR.
-A2 (X): Global Area (area not definable).
-(2: Refer to >WMO No.386 - Manual on the GTS - Attachment II.5) ---- WMO No.9 - Volume C1 'Remarks' field: >IASI SOUNDING (TEMP AND HUMIDITY) GLOBAL DATA`
+Below is an example of the template used for "documenting" bulletins.

+>---- The bulletin is coded as BUFR code form:
+>FM 94 (BUFR, Binary universal form for the representation of meteorological data) .
+>
+>
+>(Refer to WMO No.306 - Manual on Codes for the definition of WMO international codes)
+>
+>---- The IEDX01 TTAAii Data Designators decode (2) as:
+>T1 (I): Observational data (Binary coded) - BUFR.
+>A2 (X): Global Area (area not definable).
+>
+>(2: Refer to WMO No.386 - Manual on the GTS - Attachment II.5)
+>
+>---- WMO No.9 - Volume C1 'Remarks' field:
+>IASI SOUNDING (TEMP AND HUMIDITY) GLOBAL DATA

 ## D.	Valid Station Identifier
 A station id when provided should a WIGOS identifier long version, ie: https://oscar.wmo.int/surface//index.html#/search/station/stationReportDetails/0-20000-0-10505